IoT Building Management: What Property Managers Need to Know

 Smart Alerts

-Better Control
+Remote Control

 With smart devices, you can control key parts of your building remotely.
 This includes heating and cooling, lights, fans, water systems, and even door access.
 Everything connects through one platform, so you don’t need to be on-site to make changes.

-This level of control also applies to utility management.
-Smart meters and sensors let you track water, gas, and electricity use in real time.
 If one part of the building is using more than expected, you can fix it right away.
 You can also set limits or alerts to stop overuse before it shows up in your monthly bills.

 Lower Bills

-Support for Green Building Goals
+Support for Green Building and ESG Goals

 Types of IoT Devices You Can Add to Your Building